To set you off on the right foot, here are some pointers to keep in mind before beginning to list your products.

 - You can still attempt to publish to Walmart with that new product level data but there is no guarantee it will update the marketplace.

 - Walmart is very strict about not allowing for Walmart orders to be fulfilled using Amazon FBA stock.
-If you want to sell an item be sure to have a different SKU then what is in the FBA warehouse.
+Reach out to SellerActive to learn more about using MCF blank box and logistics options.

 - SKU and UPC Overrides cannot be performed through SellerActive.